DavidRamosSal/kitty-sessionizer/README.md

 - Window start might be a bit slower due to the watcher script.
 - Window size is not restored.
 - Complex layouts (anything more than some tabs and panes without bias) will not be reproduced accurately.
-- Last focus is saved but not being restored as of now (might implement soon)
 - Scroll history is not being saved (might try to implement)